A Very Perry Christmas on getTV

 Como’s seasonal variety specials were remarkably ambitious productions.
 Many were filmed entirely on location in foreign countries, with Perry visiting and performing at historic landmarks, celebrating ethnic and religious customs, and honoring regional celebrities.
 All include elaborately staged production numbers, choreography, and guest stars who remain well known today.
 But the centerpiece of every show is the ageless, honey-voiced crooner who recorded more than 700 songs during his six-decade career, including just about every Christmas classic ever written.

 Throughout the month of December, getTV will present five rare Perry Como specials from the 1970s and ‘80s - largely unseen since their original broadcasts.
-And, beginning December 18, the shows will be featured as part of the channel’s round-the-clock, week-long marathon of holiday programming.
 Whether you grew up watching classic Christmas specials with your family or are just discovering them today, December will truly be “The Most Wonderful Month of the Year” on getTV.

 The Perry Como Christmas Show (1974)